ohlemacher/pychallenge/README.md

             + O --> Q
             + E --> G
     - Solution:
-        The solution suggests using string.maketrans().
-This works, but it requires a translation table.
+        The hint suggests using string.maketrans().
+This works, but it requires a translation table that would work for only one shift value.
 It also seems to have issues in Python 3. string.maketrans was deprecated and then removed.
 Strings are not bytes.
 They are Unicode.

         I had considered using a dictionary for the table, but felt it makes reusability much harder.
 If the mapping K--> M changed to something else like K --> P, then a new table is required.

         One could write a function to generate the map or translation table.
 This would be quite useful if the input strings were VERY large.
 At least I think so.
-Profiling would determine this. shift_ord() is almost ready to do this.
+Profiling would be required.

+        Instead, I used string.ascii_lowercase, string.find() and a simple algo to shift and wrap that supports negative shifts.
         Answer: ocr

 2. ocr